keramiozsoy/java-custom-annotation-injection/README.md

 # java-custom-annotation-injection

-There is a example of Custom Injection of your class.
+There is a example of Custom Injection on your class.

 ```Shell
 @Retention(RetentionPolicy.RUNTIME)